 Ambiguous or confusing wording for some Audience Survey questions.
 The data from last year suggested that following the presentations, attendees were more likely to report feeling uncomfortable discussing mental health challenges, and more likely to believe that people with mental health challenges were unstable.
 These results appeared counterintuitive, as HAP-Y is a program designed to normalize open discussions about mental health challenges.
 In response, the evaluation team worked with StarVista and a group of former HAP-Y participants to revise the wording to these questions.
 In February 2019, StarVista staff presented these unexpected survey results to program alumni.
 These alumni discussed revisions to the audience survey, and recommended rewording these two questions to match the positive framing of the rest of the survey.
 Cohort 6 was the first group of ambassadors to use the new survey.
-The results of Cohort 6's Audience Surveys are more aligned with program expectations-that audience members would feel more comfortable talking about mental health, and be more likely to believe that people with mental health challenges can lead healthy lives.
-The differences in survey results between Cohorts 4/5 and Cohort 6 suggests that the previous wording may have skewed the results.
+The results of Cohort 6's Audience Surveys are more aligned with program expectations-that audience members would feel more comfortable talking about mental health, and be more likely to believe that people with mental health challenges that the previous wording may have skewed the results.